ruben-s/datasciencecoursera/course_proj_pract_mach_learn/pml_assignment.md

 - The data contains both the actual measurements and calculated average, min, max, ... values.
 Looking at the test data we see that actual measurement data is provided to predict on.

 Therefor we select only the actual measuring data.<br>
-In this way we can strongly reduce the number of variables to take into account.
+In this way we can strongly reduce the number of variables to take into account for training the model.

 ```r